When you buy a product through a link on our site, we may earn a commission. Learn More.

 Research done at the universities of Georgia and Minnesota on dogs with taurine deficiency shows that a 500-milligram (mg) dose per 25 lbs. of a dog’s weight is the recommended daily allowance (RDA).
 This is what dogs need to help improve their heart conditions.
 This product contains 120 tablets of 500 mg each.
 Larger dogs may need more than one tablet per day.

 This supplement also contains L-carnitine, which is an amino acid that improves the ability of heart-muscle cells to make the energy needed for heart contractions.
 It increases blood flow, regulates blood pressure, and reduces the inflammation associated with heart disease.
-It helps to strengthen the heart, improve the immune system, and provides an antioxidant to reduce free radicals.
+It helps to strengthen the heart, improve the immune system, and provides a dog antioxidant supplement to reduce free radicals.
 Taurine and L-carnitine work together to increase your dog’s taurine levels and reduce heart murmur and coughing, and they may also pair well with a dog potassium supplement.

 - One tablet meets the RDA for a dog up to 25 lbs.